top of page

 5. Weather restrictions

-6. Parking at venue - shuttle bus, gondola, etc.
+6. Parking at the venue - shuttle bus, gondola, etc.

 8. Working with singers